amitavdevzone/foundation/readme.md

 And make sure you have an additional $fillable property 'active' which we are using to deletect whether the user is active or not.

+You need to also add Passport::routes() to the AuthServiceProvider as per the Passport installation process and you need to add the middleware to web section of the middleware groups so that the ApiToken is created for each request to any api route as per Passport installation.

+    \Laravel\Passport\Http\Middleware\CreateFreshApiToken::class,

 Once these steps are done, you can run the migrations and run the seeders to get started with your Inferno app and start coding for your next big idea.